AlexeyZabalotcki/test-task/README.md

 - **Security**: Simple JWT mechanism with minimal claims (userId), stateless sessions.
 - **Testing**: Testcontainers to simulate real PostgreSQL; MockMvc for controller integration tests.

----

-Good luck!
-Feel free to explore and extend the functionality as needed.